Participants of GHI

 The Australian National University

-Stella Jang was awarded her doctorate from The Australian National University.
+Stella Jang is a postdoctoral researcher at The Australian National University.
 Her research focuses on Filipino wives in South Korea.
 The Korean state and society expect migrant wives to focus on having children who they raise with Korean cultural values.
 Immigration, migrant education and welfare policies encourage migrant wives to accumulate knowledge of the Korean language and culture while reinforcing husband dominance in marital relationships and promoting Confucian patriarchal values.
 Stella’s research explores how Filipino wives satisfy their personal dreams and ambitions while negotiating pressure to fulfill the Korean state’s expectations of migrant wives.

 Stella has worked with diverse UN organizations.
 Her latest role was with the United Nations Population Fund (UNFPA) Indonesia as an Advocacy and Communication Advisor promoting reproductive rights for vulnerable women.
 Her research has also explored how the Korean government and communities monitor migrant wives and influence their fertility decisions.
 Stella strongly believes that women’s basic rights must be protected by the state and communities.